Sailor Beware! (1956 film)

-The film is an adaptation of the successful stage play of the same name.
-It follows the story of a sailor betrothed to be married, but wary that home-life may echo that of her parents: a hen-pecked husband and battle-axe mother.
-It is one of Michael Caine's first films; he has a small, uncredited role as a sailor.
+It follows the story of a sailor betrothed to be married, but wary that home-life may echo that of his parents: a hen-pecked husband and battle-axe mother.
+It is Michael Caine's film debut; he has a small, uncredited role as a sailor.
+Paul Eddington also makes his film debut, albeit uncredited.

 Plot

-Royal Navy sailor, Albert Tufnell, is to marry Shirley Hornett the next day.
+Royal Navy sailor Albert Tufnell is to marry Shirley Hornett the next day.
 He and his best man, fellow sailor Carnoustie Bligh, travel to the Hornett household.

 However, Albert begins to have second thoughts when he spends the day with her family.
 He has no problem with her father, Henry, or with meek spinster, aunt Edie, but her domineering mother, Emma, is another matter entirely.
 (Meanwhile, Carnoustie and Shirley's beautiful cousin, Daphne Pink, are attracted to each other.)
 When Albert announces that he and Carnoustie are going to see their pals that night, Emma objects strenuously, as does Shirley, but they go anyway.
 Later, Emma sends Henry to fetch them, but it is they who have to bring back a thoroughly drunk Henry.

 Edie lets slip plans for the couple to live in a house three doors away; plans made without consulting the bridegroom.
 Albert gives Shirley a chance to inform him, but she does not do so, which concerns him.

 The day of the wedding, Albert does not appear at the church, so the Hornetts go home.
 Then, Albert shows up, as does the Reverend Purefoy, who was to preside over the ceremony.
 Albert states that he loves Shirley and wants to marry her.
 However, he has his doubts.
-Mr. Purefoy asks to speak to the couple privately.
+Reverend Purefoy asks to speak to the couple privately.
 Everyone else leaves the room (but eavesdrops).
 Albert then explains that the unhappy example of her family life and the unilateral decision about where they were to live have made him hesitate.
 Henry comes in and surprisingly states that his wife has actually taken good care of him, and that he is fond of her.
 Upon hearing that, Emma breaks down and weeps; she tells Purefoy she wants to change her ways.
 Albert marries Shirley, but after they leave, Emma finds it hard to break old habits.